ascend-io/ascend-community/ottos_expeditions/README.md

 ### 5. Build & Run the Project

-  Repeat the same process as the previous expeditions to build the project.
+  Build the project using either of the methods from Expedition 2 or 3.
 Once the build is complete, you can run the **route_difficulty_success_prediction** flow.

 ### 6. Congratulations!